What is Partnering Curriculum?

 - Content Development: Create training modules and materials.
 Include product knowledge, sales, and technical skills.

 - Platform Selection: Choose a learning management system (LMS).
-The LMS should be easy for partners to use.
-It should integrate with the partner portal.
+An effective LMS should be easy for partners to use and integrate with the partner portal.

 - Certification Pathways: Design clear paths for different partner roles.
 Offer badges or certificates upon completion.